King's Quest VI: Development

 King's Quest VI was initially scheduled for release in September 1992, then delayed until mid-October.
-It was then shipped on October 6 and launched on October 13 on nine floppy disks for DOS and Macintosh.
+It was then shipped on October 6 and launched on October 13 on nine floppy disks for MS-DOS and Clasic Mac OS.
 The Amiga version was ported by Revolution Software.
 Sierra, which itself converted its games for the Amiga prior to King's Quest VI, announced in early 1993 that it would cease releasing games for the platform; however, Revolution co-founder Charles Cecil offered his company to make the Amiga conversion instead.
 The port began development in March 1993 and was released for the Amiga in December.
 It uses Revolution's Virtual Theatre engine instead of SCI1 due to better performance on the platform.

-A CD-ROM version of King's Quest VI, released in 1993 for DOS and Microsoft Windows, features an extended version of the opening sequence, a full voiceover of every line of text in the game, and a revised soundtrack with a full version of the ballad "Girl in the Tower".
+A CD-ROM version of King's Quest VI, released in 1993 for MS-DOS and Windows, features an extended version of the opening sequence, a full voiceover of every line of text in the game, and a revised soundtrack with a full version of the ballad "Girl in the Tower".
 The song was composed by Mark Seibert with lyrics by Jane Jensen and serves as the game's love theme, playing in the end credits.
 Sierra sent a CD with the song to various radio stations and bundled with the game a pamphlet listing these stations and suggested fans to call them and ask for the song to be played.
 This resulted in Sierra receiving legal threats from stations bothered by excessive requests from listeners.
 Sierra co-founder Ken Williams responded to the stations by jokingly stating that the stations "were the criminals for ignoring their customers — something I believe no business should ever do".
 The Windows version includes higher resolution character portraits in dialogue sequences.

-Emmy-winning director Stuart M. Rosen directed the voice cast of King's Quest VI for the CD-ROM version, which includes actor Robby Benson (voice of the Beast in Disney's Beauty and the Beast), who voiced Prince Alexander.
+Director Stuart M. Rosen directed the voice cast of King's Quest VI for the CD-ROM version, which includes actor Robby Benson (voice of the Beast in Disney's Beauty and the Beast), who voiced Prince Alexander.
 Five additional people to the game's team were involved in the development of the CD-ROM version.

-The second King's Quest Collection has a number of editions in which the CD with King's Quest VI do not include the "Girl in the Tower" theme song audio CD track, so the Windows version simply crash during the credits and the DOS version plays the credits with no music.
+The second King's Quest Collection has a number of editions in which the CD with King's Quest VI do not include the "Girl in the Tower" theme song audio CD track, so the Windows version simply crash during the credits and the MS-DOS version plays the credits with no music.
 The King's Quest Collection release by Vivendi in 2006 includes the Windows version of the game, but is set up to run the MS-DOS version with text and speech in DOSBox.